xyz32/timekeeper-evolution/README.md

 Based on the work done by Joker [here](https://github.com/Joker/timekeeper) but it has been havely refactored to make the code easier to understand, and extended with many new features, like a fully functional orrery.
 Sounds are from [quicksounds.com](https://quicksounds.com/library/sounds/clock).
-Graphics in this plasmoid orginate from [Steampunk orrery](https://visualskins.com/skin/steampunk-orrery-and-clock).
+Graphics in this plasmoid originate from [Steampunk orrery](https://www.deviantart.com/yereverluvinuncleber/art/Steampunk-Orrery-Calendar-Clock-Yahoo-Widget-MkII-455720507) by yereverluvinunclebert.
 For the Moon, graphics from [Luna QML](http://kde-apps.org/content/show.php?content=140204) were used.
 [Video preview](https://youtu.be/LrrGhD7O5EM)